Garden State (film): Critical response

-Garden State received positive reviews from critics.
-On Rotten Tomatoes, the film holds an 86% approval rating, based on 192 reviews, with an average rating of 7.50/10.
-The site's critical consensus reads, "Delivering a quirky spin on familiar twentysomething tropes -- with a cannily-placed soundtrack -- Garden State has enough charm to mark a winning debut for first-time director Zach Braff."
-On Metacritic, the film holds a score of 67 out of 100, based on 37 critics, indicating "generally favorable reviews".

 Peter Debruge of Premiere wrote: "Garden State gets it.
-Not since 'The Graduate' has a movie nailed the beautiful terror of standing on the brink of adulthood with such satisfying precision."
+Not since The Graduate has a movie nailed the beautiful terror of standing on the brink of adulthood with such satisfying precision."
 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and wrote: "This is not a perfect movie; it meanders and ambles and makes puzzling detours.
 But it's smart and unconventional, with a good eye for the perfect detail."

 Some reviews were more mixed.
 Todd McCarthy of Variety said "Feels too piecemeal and ultimately inconsequential."
 Keith Phipps of The A.V.
 Club wrote: "Garden State coasts on this considerable charm until it hits a brick wall in its final segments".

 Manic Pixie Dream Girl

-Natalie Portman's character Sam has been used as prime example of the Manic Pixie Dream Girl trope, a term that was coined soon after Garden State was released, though in reference to another movie.
+Natalie Portman's character Sam has been used as an example of the Manic Pixie Dream Girl trope, a term that was coined soon after Garden State was released, though in reference to another movie.

 Accolades

 Empire placed Garden State at number 393 on their list of the 500 Greatest Films of All Time.
 In 2014, Jon Dolan of Rolling Stone referred to Garden State as the film "that helped make Hollywood safe for indie pop".

-In addition to being a nominee for the Grand Jury prize at the 2004 Sundance Film Festival, Braff received Best New Director from the Chicago Film Critics Association, the Florida Film Critics Circle's Pauline Kael Breakout Award, Best Debut Director award from the National Board of Review of Motion Pictures, Breakout of the Year from the Phoenix Film Critics Society, and Hollywood Breakthrough Director of the Year Award at the Hollywood Film Festival.
+In addition to being a nominee for the Grand Jury prize at the 2004 Sundance Film Festival, Braff received Best New Director from the Chicago Film Critics Association, the Florida Film Critics Circle's Pauline Kael Breakout Award, Best Debut Director Award from the National Board of Review of Motion Pictures, Breakout of the Year from the Phoenix Film Critics Society, and Hollywood Breakthrough Director of the Year Award at the Hollywood Film Festival.

 Home media

 After its limited release in theaters, the film gained more popularity during its DVD release on December 28, 2004, which includes commentaries, deleted scenes, and featurettes.

 It was first released on Blu-ray in the UK on February 19, 2012.
-The Blu-ray version of the film was released in the U.S. on March 4, 2014 by Fox Searchlight.
+The Blu-ray was released in the US on March 4, 2014.